Portuguese art: Decadentism, persistence of Naturalism, and the first Modernism

 The persistence of Naturalism in 20th-century Portugal stems from complex socio-cultural dynamics.
 During the 19th century, Portuguese intellectuals grappled unsuccessfully with efforts to uplift national morale.
 This struggle unfolded amidst a backdrop of national fragility and perceived inferiority on the European stage, exacerbated by dependence on England and stagnation following years of decline.
 The 1890 British Ultimatum extinguished hopes of revitalizing Portugal through colonial expansion, amplifying a melancholic discontent.
 Neo-romantic literature, influenced by Almeida Garrett, romanticized the nation's past glories while underscoring contemporary decay.
 Many blamed the House of Braganza for this decline, envisioning salvation through its overthrow and a spiritual regeneration rooted in a nostalgic ideal of rural Portugal, symbolizing purity and simplicity.
 Guerra Junqueiro vividly encapsulated this sentiment in his poetry reflecting on the faded grandeur of the past, now reduced to ruins cloaked in ivy, symbolizing loss, desolation, and the haunting remnants of suffering and destruction.

+Self-Portrait in a Red Coat (1900s) by Aurélia de Souza.

 Sofia Martins de Sousa (1870–1960), a pupil of João Marques de Oliveira, was known for her naturalist style, often interwoven with influences of Realism, Impressionism, and Post-Impressionism.
 One of her notable works, Interior (Rapariga a fazer bilros: Girl making bobbin lace, Museu Soares dos Reis), depicts a young girl engaged in the traditional art of bobbin lace-making.
-Aurélia de Souza was also a student of João Marques de Oliveira.
+Aurélia de Souza, particularly well known for her Self-Portrait in a Red Coat was also a student of João Marques de Oliveira.

 Meanwhile, the singular work of António Carneiro, also a pupil of João Marques de Oliveira, can be explained only in the context of a decadent environment.
 Carneiro transformed the naturalist techniques he was taught into more symbolist constructions, emphasizing dreamlike themes and landscapes that transcended the descriptive constraints of naturalism.
 His work embraced a purely pictorial approach, prioritizing mood and symbolism over strict realism.
 At the time, the Portuguese public had conservative tastes because of their limited access to avant-garde ideas due to Portugal's peripheral position, insufficient institutional support for artistic renewal, and a turbulent political climate following the rise to power of the Republican movement after the success of the 5 October 1910 Revolution.
 There are pages on some of his paintings: 'A Vida (António Carneiro), 1899-1901 (Fundação Cupertino de Miranda); Minhota (Woman in Minho costume); Camões Lendo «Os Lusíadas» aos Frades de São Domingos (António Carneiro) (Camões Reading "The Lusiads" to the Friars of St Dominic's).
 He also left a Rembrandtesque Autoretrato.